 (Learn more mortgage assumptions and due on sale clauses in our article Avoiding Foreclosure: Can Someone Else Assume (Take Over) the Mortgage?)

-A Consumer Financial Protection Bureau (CFPB) rule should make it easier for you to take over the mortgage.
-As of April 19, 2018, this federal rule requires servicers to communicate with and provide protections to family members who inherit the home if the borrower dies.
+As of April 19, 2018, federal law requires servicers to communicate with and provide protections to family members who inherit the home if the borrower dies.

-Specifically, under the rule, the servicer must promptly identify and communicate with those who receive property:
+Specifically, under the rule, the servicer must communicate with those who receive property:

 These people are called “successors in interest.”
-The successors in interest are entitled to the same protections under federal mortgage servicing rules as the original borrower.
-Basically, the servicer must treat the successor in interest as a borrower, even if the successor is not listed as a borrower on the mortgage loan account.
-This means that a successor in interest is entitled to information about the account and may apply for a loss mitigation option—like a loan modification—just like an original borrower could.
+The successors in interest are entitled to the same protections against foreclosure under federal mortgage servicing laws as the original borrower.
+Basically, the servicer must treat the successor in interest as a borrower—even if the successor is not listed as a borrower on the mortgage loan account.
+This means that a successor in interest is entitled to information about the account and may apply for a loss mitigation option, like a loan modification, just like an original borrower could.
 Though, the servicer might require the successor in interest to assume the loan as a condition of a loss mitigation offer.

 A successor in interest, like an original borrower, is also entitled to enforce certain provisions of the servicing rules, including loss mitigation procedural protections.
 (To learn about federal loss mitigation procedural protections, see Federal Laws Protecting Homeowners: Foreclosure Protections.)

-If you qualify for a refinance, not only will you be able to stay in the home, you may be able to:
+If you qualify for a refinance, not only will you be able to stay in the home, you might be able to:

-(Learn more about refinancing a mortgage loan in Nolo’s article Refinancing Your Mortgage in Today's Market.)
+(To learn more about refinancing a mortgage loan, see Refinancing Your Mortgage in Today's Market.)